 The top two concerns from the external stakeholders were Emergency Medical Care and Fire.
 To serve our community better, NBRD analyzed threats using hot spot maps.
-These maps allow NBFRD to determine the need for education and the possibility for additional coverage to areas where the threats are more prominent.
-The two (2) hot spot maps below depict data from FY 2017 to FY 2019.
+These maps allow NBFRD to determine the need for education and the possibility of additional coverage to areas where the threats are more prominent.
+The two (2) hot spot maps below depict data from 2018 - 2022.